drab111/Flowt-public/README.md

 A custom deterministic cargo factory allows integration tests to generate stable game scenarios, making gameplay assertions reliable and repeatable.
 Both unit tests and UI tests rely on mock service implementations, which replace Firebase, networking and game data during test execution.
 This keeps the tests fully isolated, fast and deterministic.
-Integration and UI tests run as part of the Xcode Cloud pipeline, providing full regression coverage for gameplay, authentication and user flows across the entire application.
+Unit, integration and UI tests run as part of the Xcode Cloud pipeline, providing full regression coverage for gameplay, authentication and user flows across the entire application.

 ---